Youth Mental Health Project Advisors

 Karen Severns, PsyD, MSW, LCSW, ACADC, ICAADC, LADAC, C.C.M., Office of Behavioral Health, Aberdeen Indian Health Services (IHS) Area Office Behavioral Health Director for the Great Plains Region

-Karen Severns is Director of the Great Plains Region for the Office of Behavioral Health, Aberdeen Indian Health Services.
+Karen Severns is Director of the Great Plains Region for the Office of Behavioral Health, Aberdeen Indian Health Services, and an enrolled member of the Gros Ventre Tribe, Fort Belknap, MT.
+Dr. Severns is also a Psychologist, Clinical Social Worker and an Advanced Substance Abuse Therapist.
 The Great Plains Area Office in Aberdeen, South Dakota, works in conjunction with its 19 Indian Health Service Units and Tribal managed Service Units to provide health care to approximately 130,000 Native Americans located in North Dakota, South Dakota, Nebraska, and Iowa.

-Jane Ellen Stevens, Founder and publisher of ACEs Connection
+Jane Ellen Stevens, Founder and publisher of PACEs Connection

-Jane Ellen is the editor of ACESTooHigh and founder/publisher of ACEs Connection.
+Jane Ellen is the editor of PACESTooHigh and founder/publisher of PACEs Connection.
 She has been a newspaper and magazine journalist focusing on health, science and technology for 30 years.
 Her articles have appeared in many prominent publications and she consulted in the transition to digital journalism.

 Amanda Southworth, Founder and Executive Director, Astra Labs